Death to Smoochy poster

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Death to Smoochy against these established plot points, we can identify how Danny DeVito utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Death to Smoochy within the comedy genre.

 Danny DeVito's Structural Approach